MicrosoftEdge/fps-emitter/README.md

 Measures the FPS (frames per second) on the current page and emits the result whenever it changes, as an [EventEmitter][].
 Designed to be run in the browser.

+Note that it only measures FPS per `requestAnimationFrame()`.
+Therefore it's not an accurate measure of "true" framerate (e.g. where independent composition/rendering may be involved).
+However it serves as a pretty good measure of how much different UI-blocking events (such as JavaScript) may be impacting your performance.
+For instance, it's a good measure for JavaScript animations.

+Note also that the FPS measurement is rounded to the nearest integer, clamped between 0 and 60.

-2.7kB minified+gzipped, or less if you're already using EventEmitters elsewhere in your code.
+The library is 2.7kB minified+gzipped, or less if you're already using EventEmitters elsewhere in your code.

 Install
 -------